-53. Authorisation of accounts for issue
+52. Authorisation of accounts for issue

-The Director of Finance and Section 151 officer authorised the draft financial statements for issue on 29 July 2022.
+The Director of Finance and Section 151 officer authorised the draft financial statements for issue on 23 August 2023 and then re-authorised them following completion of the audit on TBC.

 THE COLLECTION FUND